Vocabulary Superseded — 2026-07-06

 Carthage — The Type Specimen

 Carthage exhibits the full seven-attribute profile.
-Its theology was centred on Baal Hammon (Attribute IV: apparently prominent — the dominant Mediterranean commercial and military power of its age).
-Its political-ritual architecture — the Tophet — was built on the systematic extraction of what is most sacred (the firstborn) for the maintenance of commercial and political power (Attribute II: non-beneficial in the Quranic sense — the structure devours rather than generates).
-Its merchants controlled the Mediterranean trade routes without producing a philosophical tradition, a transmission chain, or a generative civilizational output (Attribute VII: sterile — Carthage built no philosophy, no prophetic tradition, no knowledge system that outlasted it).
+Its theology was centred on Baal Hammon (Attribute IV: apparently prominent).
+Its political-ritual architecture — the Tophet — was built on the systematic extraction of what is most sacred (the firstborn) for the maintenance of commercial and political power (Attribute II: non-beneficial).
+Its merchants controlled the Mediterranean trade routes without producing a philosophical tradition, a transmission chain, or a generative cultural output (Attribute VII: sterile).
 And it collapsed entirely under the pressure of three Punic Wars (Attribute V: constitutively perishing; Attribute VI: expelled).

 The Umayyad-Abbasid Sequence

-The Abbasid state adds the full complexity of Imam Ali's admixture doctrine (Attribute III: parasitic).
-The Abbasids did not simply seize power — they mixed their seizure with significant Haq: the genuine Alid intellectual transmission (the school of Imam al-Sadiq), the genuine scholarly apparatus of Islamic jurisprudence, the genuine achievements of the translation movement.
+The Abbasid state adds the full complexity of Imam Ali (A.S.)'s admixture doctrine (Attribute III: parasitic).
+The Abbasids did not simply seize power — they mixed their seizure with significant Haq: the genuine Alid intellectual transmission (the school of Imam al-Sadiq (A.S.)), the genuine scholarly apparatus of Islamic jurisprudence, the genuine achievements of the translation movement.
 This mixture is what made the Abbasid state so much more durable and dangerous than the straightforwardly military Umayyad capture.
 It is the Haq-coating that makes the Batil invisible to ordinary analysis.
-Imam Ali in Khutba 16: "therein is where Shaytan enters" — not in pure Batil, which is obvious, but in the mixture.
+Imam Ali (A.S.) in Khutba 16: "therein is where Shaytan enters" — not in pure Batil, which is obvious, but in the mixture.

 Rome — The Legitimacy Name Strategy as Attribute III at Scale